rakudo/rakudo/WINDOWS-INSTALL.md

-# Raku / Perl 6 Installation Guide for Windows
+# Raku Installation Guide for Windows

+### Note 'Raku' was formerly known as 'Perl 6'.

 ## Step 1.
 Remove prior installation(s)

-If there exists a prior installation of Perl 6 / Raku on your computer, remove it.
+If there exists a prior installation of Raku (or Perl 6) on your computer, remove it.
 Current installers are not adept at removing prior installations so it is recommended to remove them manually.

 Go into the **Control Panel, Programs and Features**, and remove prior installations